gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 $$\label{eq:action_value} Q^\pi(s,a) = E(R_t|s_t = s,a_t=a) = E(\sum_{k=0}^{K}{\gamma^kr_{t+k+1}|s_t=s, a_t=a})$$

-The framework of RL provides great flexibility in terms of where it can be applied to.
+The framework of RL provides great flexibility in terms of application domains.
 The time step does not necessarily need to relate to fixed intervals of time, but can often be individual steps in a decision making process [@rl-sutton].
-Furthermore it is often the case that no prior task-specific knowledge is needed; through the process of trials, the algorithm gains the experience it needs to have to find the best path to achieve its goal [@2010-deisenroth], and it does this without
+Further, it is often the case that no prior task-specific knowledge is needed; through the process of trials, the algorithm gains the experience it needs to have to find the best path to achieve its goal [@2010-deisenroth], and it does this without